Juan Rosas III, Board President: Juan Rosas III serves as Board President of Sidewalk Advocates for Life.

 Elissa met her husband, Kyle, during law school on the Texas Review of Law and Politics, where they both served as editors.
 Upon graduating law school, Elissa moved to Arizona, where she served as Legal Counsel at Alliance Defending Freedom.
 While at ADF, Elissa engaged in litigation to promote a culture of life in the United States and made various speaking appearances on pro-life topics.
 Elissa has also made numerous media appearances,including appearing on outlets such as The Hill, Town Hall, and NPR.

 Elissa is an avid gardener, and enjoys World War II history, fashion, travelling with her adventurous husband, and spending time with her family.
-Elissa currently resides in the Dallas-area with her husband, daughter, and basset hounds.
+Elissa currently resides in the Dallas, TX area with her husband, daughter, and basset hounds.

 Michael Acquilano, J.D., Treasurer: Michael Acquilano serves as Board Treasurer for Sidewalk Advocates for Life.